dzejkobi/movie-database/README.md

 http://www.omdbapi.com/ API.

-Before getting access to all features user has to sign up and log in (only standard sign up with password in supported by now).
+Before getting access to all features user has to sign up and log in (only standard sign up with password is supported by now).

 ## Available features are